Mitsubishi Lancer Evolution: Evolution VIII

 Most Evolution VIIIs have a carbon fiber rear spoiler with matching body-color endplates.
 Furthermore, the US versions of the Lancer Evolution VIII 2003–2005 were given bulkier rear bumpers than their Japanese counterparts to accommodate US safety laws in the form of the metal rear crash bar.
 All Evolutions have lightweight aluminum front fenders and hoods.

-The basic RS Edition does not come with power windows, locks, or mirrors, an audio system, rear wing, sound deadening material, map lamps or an anti-lock braking system.
+The Evolution VIII RS does not come with power windows, locks, or mirrors, an audio system, rear wing, sound deadening material, map lamps or an anti-lock braking system.
 All Evolution VIII RS models sold in the US are equipped with air conditioning.

 The 2005 MR/RS editions came with an aluminum roof.

 Additionally, Evolution VIII MR Editions come equipped with a 6-speed manual transmission, Bilstein shocks, optional graphite grey color (unique to the Evolution VIII MR), optional BBS wheels and an optional vortex generator.
 The MR Edition also received engine updates and reliability changes, the engine updates include larger turbo diameter mouth, updated cam profiles, lighter balance shafts and changed from single wastegate solenoid to dual solenoid.
 Exterior changes included HID headlights, updated taillights, and MR rear badging.
-Interior updates included black suede Recaro seats with higher side bolsters, carbon look dash trim, and MR badging on center console.
+Interior updates included black suede Recaro seats with higher side bolsters, carbon-look dash trim, and MR badging on center console.
 Mechanical changes saw S-AWC rear diff changes, a larger oil cooler core, ion-coated piston rings, reinforced cylinder head and 5-layer head gasket compared to the 3 layer.

 According to Mitsubishi Motors of North America (info from evolutionm.net) the total production sales in the U.S. for the Evolution VIII (2003–2005) was 12,846.
 In 2003, the production sales for the GSR was 7,167 which was the only 2003 model year.
 In 2004, production sales for the GSR was 1,254 and for the RS was 263 for a total of 1,517 for the 2004 model year.
 In 2005 production sales for the GSR was 2,880, for the RS was 282, and for the MR was 1000 for a total of 4,162 for the 2005 model year.